KedarJo/marketplace/README.md

 MarketPlace - Contract to support decentralized marketplace
 ===========================================================

-Please refer to the [Wiki](https://github.com/KedarJo/marketplace/wiki) for supported use cases
+Please refer to the [Wiki](https://github.com/KedarJo/marketplace/wiki) for supported use cases.
+Please refer to the [Steps to Follow](https://github.com/KedarJo/marketplace/wiki/Steps-for-running-application) as step-by-step guide

 **Local instance**